Numerical study of unitary fermions in one spatial dimension: Introduction

 where $\calE_{0}(\rho)$ is the energy density for free fermions, and the dimensionless constant of proportionality $\xi$ is a nonperturbative universal quantity known as the Bertsch parameter \cite{baker2000mbx}.
 A calculation based on density-functional theory \cite{PhysRevA.72.041603} suggests that for the same system confined to a harmonic trap, the energy is given by

-where $E^{osc}_{0}(Q)$ is the energy of the corresponding noninteracting system in the limit of large fermion number $Q$.
+where $E^{osc}_{0}(Q)$ is the energy of the corresponding noninteracting system in the limit of large total fermion number $Q$.
 The parameter $\xi$ appearing as the square of the constant of proportionality in \Eq{trapped_energy} is the same as that in \Eq{untrapped_energy}.
 This nontrivial relation, including subleading corrections due to a finite fermion number, was independently confirmed from a calculation based on a general coordinate invariant effective field theory description of the system \cite{Son:2005rv,2009AnPhy.324.1136M}.

-During the past decade, substantial effort has been devoted to determining the numerical value of the Bertsch parameter using a variety of analytical, numerical and experimental means (see, e.g., \cite{PhysRevA.87.023615} and references therein).
-Although analytical calculations have become quite sophisticated, they generically possessed unquantifiable systematic errors.
-This is due in part to the lack of any small dimensionless parameters which might allow a perturbative expansion.
-Presently the most accurately determined value for the Bertsch parameter based on experiment is $\xi=0.376(4)$ \cite{Ku03022012}.
-The current best estimate from lattice Monte Carlo studies of an untrapped Fermi gas have yielded $\xi=0.372(5)$ \cite{PhysRevA.84.061602}.
+During the past decade, substantial effort has been devoted toward determining properties of the unitary Fermi gas using a variety of analytical, numerical and experimental means (see, e.g., \cite{PhysRevA.87.023615} and references therein for a historical summary of Bertsch parameter determinations made by various methods).
+Although analytical calculations have become quite sophisticated, they generically possess unquantifiable systematic errors due to the nonperturbative nature of the problem.
+Numerical simulations on the other hand, while in principle provide an exact avenue toward nonperturbative results, are often hampered by signal/noise and sign problems.
+Presently the domain of utility for such simulations have been largely confined to the $SU(2)$ symmetric point, where population densities and masses associated with each spin degree of freedom are equal, and its vicinity.
+Despite these limitations, however, numerical simulations have been used quite successfully to obtain reliable quantitative results where applicable.
+For example, the current best estimate for the Bertsch parameter from lattice Monte Carlo studies of an untrapped Fermi gas have yielded $\xi=0.372(5)$ \cite{PhysRevA.84.061602}, whereas the most accurately determined value for the Bertsch parameter based on experiment is $\xi=0.376(4)$ \cite{Ku03022012}.

-More recently, interest has turned toward lower- and mixed-dimensional Fermi gases, which may in principle be realized experimentally using optical lattices.
-Although perhaps more difficult to realize experimentally, it has been demonstrated that such systems can exhibit universal properties of their own \cite{PhysRevLett.101.170401}.
-The focus of this study is a nonrelativistic four-component Fermi gas in one spatial dimension, with an attractive short-range four-body interaction exactly tuned to produce a zero-energy four-body bound state.
-In this limit, the one-dimensional system becomes universal in the sense that properties of the system are independent of the details of the interparticle interaction.
-Furthermore, the theory exhibits zero-temperature few- and many-body properties which are in many ways qualitatively identical to those of the three-dimensional spin-1/2 unitary Fermi gas \cite{Nishida:2009pg}.